XAP-Software/XAP-Software.github.io/_posts/2022-05-21-django_postfix_email_sending.md

 layout: post
 title: How to send emails using Django and Postfix?
 categories: [Python, Django]
-author_github: nevermore17
+author_github: negativename
-author: Verbin Kirill
+author: Kobenko Vladislav
 ---

 In case you need to add capabality for sending email notifications from your `Django` app and use `Postfix` mail transfer agent, this article will help you.